 - What type of visa do I need?

 - Will the Federation arrange my visa for me?

 We warmly welcome follow up enquiries to the Margaret Beaufort Institute of Theology from international applicants, but these frequently asked questions should be checked first so you have a clear idea of what will be involved.

 - Students from outside the UK (England, Wales, Scotland and Northern Ireland) are considered international students.

-- All international students will need to apply for a visa to study in the UK.
+- All international students who wish to study physically in the UK will need to apply for a visa.
 Before you can apply for a visa you will need to have:

 - Applied and been accepted onto your chosen course